rafisics/memorize-your-move/README.md

 Some new features have beeen added and some errors have been fixed.

-Here, the changes in your lives/points due to your moves happen the first time only.
-So, your lives/points won't change when you undo your move or return back to any of your passed coordinates.
+Here, the effect of advantage/obstacle on each coordinate works the first time only.
+So, your lives/points won't change when you undo your move or go back to any of your past coordinates.
 Also, all your past coordinates will be shown in a different color in your game state.